Tanveerjahan/Practice/README.md

 # Practice
-This is the first practice repository
+This is the first practice repository.